 Collaboration with UN Inter-agency Technical Team (IATT)

-The IATT on Children affected by AIDS, led by UNICEF, provide a forum for supporting a coordinated, accelerated and expanded evidence based response to protect and promote the rights of children affected by HIV and AIDS.
-SCMS works with the IATT to address the elimination of mother-to-child transmission (EMTCT) and has contributed to an eMTCT policy paper outlining recommendations for host government priorities in planning for eMTCT.
+The IATT on Children Affected by AIDS, led by UNICEF, provides a forum for supporting a coordinated, accelerated and expanded evidence-based response to protect and promote the rights of children affected by HIV and AIDS.
+SCMS works with the IATT to address the elimination of mother-to-child transmission (eMTCT) and has contributed to an eMTCT policy paper outlining recommendations for host government priorities in planning for eMTCT.
 This paper was presented at the mid-term review meeting of the Global Steering Group, which is jointly chaired by UNICEF and PEPFAR.

 Public-private partnership to address treatment needs of children with HIV/AIDS

-The needs and challenges for children with HIV/AIDS are different than those of adults.
-The Pediatric AIDS Public-Private Partnership, designed to address childrens’ unique treatment needs, was developed in response to a call for action by Mrs. Laura Bush when she was First Lady.
-Under the leadership of OGAC, the partnership includes the US government, pharmaceutical companies, UNAIDS, UNICEF, WHO, the Elizabeth Glaser Pediatric AIDS Foundation and the Clinton Foundation.
-SCMS developed standardized procedures to generate a replicable forecast and prepared a selective forecast of pediatric ARV demand for 2007 and 2008 in 11 of the PEPFAR focus countries plus Zimbabwe.
-Under an initiative known as Pre-Approval Access to Therapies for HIV/AIDS (PaATH), we are working to pilot new ways to speed up registration of new pediatric products by drug regulatory authorities in developing countries
+The needs and challenges for children with HIV/AIDS are different than those for adults.
+The Pediatric AIDS Public-Private Partnership, designed to address the unique treatment needs of children, was developed in response to a call for action by Laura Bush when she was First Lady.
+Under OGAC leadership, the partnership includes the US government, pharmaceutical companies, UNAIDS, UNICEF, WHO, the Elizabeth Glaser Pediatric AIDS Foundation and the Clinton Foundation.
+SCMS developed standardized procedures to generate a replicable forecast and prepared a selective forecast of pediatric ARV demand for 2007 and 2008 in 11 of the PEPFAR focus countries, plus Zimbabwe.
+Under an initiative known as the Pre-approval Access for HIV/AIDS Therapies (PATH), we are working to pilot new ways to speed up registration of new pediatric products by drug regulatory authorities in developing countries.

-Collaboration with Delivery Working Group of Bill and Melinda Gates Foundation supported initiative to research potential of Pre-Exposure Prophylaxis
+Collaboration with the Delivery Working Group of the Bill and Melinda Gates Foundation supported an initiative to research the potential of pre-exposure prophylaxis (PrEP)

-The Gates Foundation is providing substantial funding to support development of new prevention technologies, including pre-exposure prophylaxis (PrEP)—the use of ARV drugs by HIV-negative individuals in highly at risk communities to prevent HIV virus transmission.
-Based on our experience in developing the SCMS international supply chain, SCSM is assisting the PrEP project’s Delivery Working Group.
-Our goal is to address issues faced in making the new products readily available, should current research projects establish that PrEP is effective and donors support the funding of a substantive international PrEP program.
+The Gates Foundation is providing substantial funding to support development of new prevention technologies, including PrEP—the use of ARV drugs by HIV-negative individuals in highly at-risk communities to prevent HIV transmission.
+Based on our experience developing the SCMS international supply chain, SCMS is assisting the PrEP project’s Delivery Working Group.
+Our goal is to address issues faced in making the new products readily available, should current research projects establish that PrEP is effective and should donors support the funding of a substantive international PrEP program.